Our Creation Story

 - Following the establishment of the Reservation, the federal government would continue to make decisions on our behalf, dictating what we could and could not do as an independent nation.
 Our Tribe fought to rebuild our community in a way that remained true to our culture and tradition, as well as honored the gift and responsibility bestowed upon us by our Creator.

 In the 1960s and 70s, nationwide protests strengthened relations between Native Americans and the federal government.
-Following a message by President Richard Nixon recommending a policy of self-determination for Indian Tribes in 1970, the Indian Self-Determination and Education Assistance Act was signed into law in 1975 and allowed San Manuel, and all Federally-recognized Tribes, to finally exercise our retained inherent right to self-governance.
+Following a message by President Richard Nixon recommending a policy of self-determination for Indian Tribes in 1970, the Indian Self-Determination and Education Assistance Act was signed into law in 1975 allowing San Manuel and all federally recognized tribes to finally exercise our retained inherent right to self-governance.

-A more secure economy that followed the introduction of Tribal government gaming in the mid-1980s on the Reservation enabled our Tribe to rebuild its governance capacity.
+The introduction of Tribal Government gaming on the Reservation in the mid-1980s brought about a more secure economy and enabled our Tribe to rebuild its governance capacity.
 With our government-recognized independence intact and our future in mind, we began to explore opportunities for new businesses both on and off the Reservation.

 - We support neighboring communities and Indian County through financial contributions for education, health and wellness, economic development, and cultural projects.